 Leads – The lead CTA intends to convert visitors into buyers.
 While not everyone will buy, they also serve to offer additional opportunities to users who aren’t ready to buy.

-Forms – A form submission converts visitors into leads.
+Forms – A form submission converts unknown visitors into identifiable leads.

 Service or Product Discovery – These are the most common found across websites.
 They lead visitors to products or services offered by the company.

-Sharing – The sharing CTA prompts visitors to share your content across social media, thus improving your visibility.
+Sharing – The sharing CTA prompts visitors to share your content across social media, thus improving your online visibility.

-Continue Reading – A read more button encourages users to continue reading condensed information, allowing for concise display without loss of visibility.
+Continue Reading – A “read (or learn) more” button encourages users to continue reading condensed information, allowing for concise display without loss of visibility.

 Event Promoter – Events aren’t events without participants.
 This CTA alerts users to learn about and register for specialized events or promotions.

 Sale Closer – Closing sales is the end goal for all companies.
 The closing sale CTA urges visitors to conclude their business without the discomfort of hard sales.

 CTAs Can Help Improve Your Conversions Rates

 Improving your website performance often results in increasing conversion rates.
 Not sure how to get started on updating your website?
 Check out our free 12-point website checklist to get inspired.
 CTAs, proven effective in these areas, define a larger part of success than imagined.

-- CTAs on the landing page increase conversion rates by eighty percent.
+- CTAs on the landing page increase conversion rates by 80%.

-- Revenue increases by eighty-three percent when relevant and well placed.
+- Revenue increases by 83% when relevant and well placed.

-- Site and product sign-up increases by thirty-four percent.
+- Site and product sign-up increases by 34%.